ngs-docs/2017-cicese-metagenomics/prokka_tutorial.rst

 * What can I annotate with prokka?
 * Alternatives?
 * How do I submit my annotated files to `Genbank?
-EBI? <https://github.com/tseemann/prokka/blob/master/README.md#NCBI Genbank submitter>`__?
+ENA? <https://github.com/tseemann/prokka/blob/master/README.md#NCBIGenbanksubmitter Genbank submitter>`__?
 * Why is it called Prokka?